Steel Challenge - Weld County Practical Shooters

 Range Master: Steve Hopkins

-Stats Officer: John & Pam Burkholder
+Stats Officers: John & Pam Burkholder

 Stage setup starts at 7:00 AM.
+(8:00 AM Winter)

 Shooters Meeting 8:45 AM at the pistol pavilion.
-Please practice 6 feet Social Distancing.
+(9:45 AM Winter)

 Shooting starts at 9:00 AM.
+(10:00 AM Winter)

 The following safety information applies:

 1) WCPS runs a cold range.
 Firearms must be unloaded when not in use.
-This is defined as, no magazine or ammunition loaded in the firearm with the slide forward or cylinder closed and hammer down.
-Rimfire rifle & PCC must have an empty chamber indicator inserted.
+This is defined as no magazine or ammunition loaded in the firearm with the slide forward or cylinder closed and hammer down.
+Rimfire rifles and pistols and PCC’s must have an empty chamber indicator inserted.
 The only time you may load or make your firearm "HOT" is under the direction of a range officer (RO).
-"Concealed Carry" is not authorized while participating in the match.
+Concealed Carry is not authorized while participating in the match.
 Range #8 is our designated unload and load area.
 Please ensure your firearm is unloaded before checking in for the match.

 2) Firearms can only be uncased, handled or cased in the safety areas or for rimfire and PCC under the direction of an RO at the table next to the stage starting box.
 Safety areas are located between North berms 1 & 2 and 3 & 4 and South berms 2 & 3 and 3 & 4.
 All other times your firearm must remain holstered or cased.
 Only one competitor is allowed in the safety area at a time.
 YOUR VEHICLE IS NOT AN AUTHORIZED SAFETY AREA!